climate-and-AI-lab/Sparrow/README.md

    - Power on the Raspberry Pi and allow it a few minutes to boot up.

 3. **Connect to Raspberry Pi**:
-   - Open the terminal on a Windows laptop by searching and opening "Command Prompt".
+   - Open the terminal on a Windows laptop by searching and opening "Terminal".
    - Connect to the Raspberry Pi using SSH: `ssh sparrow@sparrow.local` or your configured hostname.
 You can paste code on the terminal using right-click on your laptop/computer.

 4. **Modify System Settings**: